 The term Eco-housing means that each life-cycle stage of a building is planned.
 You will learn to consider each step from an environmentally responsible and resource efficient perspective: siting, design, construction, operation, maintenance and finally demolition.
 Sustainable building is beyond just sticking to environmental regulations as it is a holistic view on incorporating a building into its environment.

-This lecture consists of 4 parts.
+Switch on your loudspeakers/headset for this interactive multimedia lecture, which consists of 4 parts.
 At the end of the lecture, you have a chance to test your knowledge in the lecture quiz.

-In case you feel like you have mastered this topic, but would still like to know more about rural development, please have a further look at the materials on our website.
+In case you feel like you have mastered this topic, but would still like to know more about rural development, please have a further look at the material on our website.